 Womanscape: Putting Gender Equality on the Map – Photo Courtesy: Swaraj Tiwari @ Unsplash

 Finally, a guided walking tour in Paris that makes sense.
 Entirely devoted to women “who persevered within a bastion of patriarchy to make their mark on Paris, and the world”, it was created by Brit expat Heidi Evans and now actually offers two options to choose from: “The Essential Walk” and “Sugar & Spice”.

 Madrid City of Women App

 Born as a collaborative project, City of Women “opens up, like a fan, to show the presence of women as an engine of expression, creativity, and activity in the city of Madrid.”
-This app, available for iOS and Android, is a good case of “political, emotional cartography” aimed to enhance the past and present role of women.
+This app, only available for iOS devices, is a good case of “political, emotional cartography” aimed to enhance the past and present role of women.

 Real vs. Virtual Female Statues

 Various campaigns advocate placing more statues of women who made history in American cities.
 For instance, “#MonumentalWomen” has managed to bring the first female statue to New York City’s Central Park.
 If not bronze, however, anyone can build virtual ones with Y&R’s app The Whole Story Project.